totoCZ/trane-makudo/README.md

 Bits are transmitted **MSB first**.
 No repeat frame is used.

 > **Relation to known protocols:** Timing is within ~1–2% of the `CarrierAc64` protocol in IRremoteESP8266 (header ~8940/4556, bit mark 503 µs).
-Both use 8-byte payloads and nibble-sum checksums, suggesting a shared OEM ASIC lineage — consistent with Carrier and Trane sharing a parent company (Trane Technologies).
+Both use 8-byte payloads and nibble-sum checksums.
+This is likely convergent design — both sourcing IR receiver ASICs from the same small pool of Chinese OEM chip suppliers.
 The payload layout differs, so this is a distinct protocol.

 -----